HassenAissa/EdNA/README.md

 - RAG-MCQA: Retrieval-Augmented Generation Multiple Choice Question Answering
 - DPO: Direct Preference Optimization

+# Try it out!
+You can try EdNA on our HF Space here: https://huggingface.co/spaces/HAissa/EdNA-STEM-MCQ

 # Setup Instructions

 To set up the environment for training the models, follow these steps: